Chaos theory: Other areas

 Traffic forecasting may benefit from applications of chaos theory.
 Better predictions of when a congestion will occur would allow measures to be taken to disperse it before it would have occurred.
 Combining chaos theory principles with a few other methods has led to a more accurate short-term prediction model (see the plot of the BML traffic model at right).

 Chaos theory has been applied to environmental water cycle data (also hydrological data), such as rainfall and streamflow.
 These studies have yielded controversial results, because the methods for detecting a chaotic signature are often relatively subjective.
 Early studies tended to "succeed" in finding chaos, whereas subsequent studies and meta-analyses called those studies into question and provided explanations for why these datasets are not likely to have low-dimension chaotic dynamics.

-In art (predominately art theory) a possible postpostmodern era has been outlined with emphasis on multiple narratives and the notion that every fictional angle is a possibility.
-In part this is therefor of a bisociate (trissociative) discourse and can be explained within emphasis on an institutional interchange of subjectivistic agents.